New conditions for multipartite entanglement wedge connectivity in $n$-to-$n$ holographic scattering: Generalizing the n-to-n Connected Wedge Theorem

 \begin{proof} We first note that $\ewV \cap \ewW\neq \emptyset$ is equivalent to the future horizon of $\ewV$ and the past horizon of $\ewW$ intersects because both $\ewV$ and $\ewW$ are compact sets in $\overline{M}$.

 We use a similar geometric structure as before.
 Consider the upper horizon of $\ewV$ or $\ZZi$ in the notation of section \ref{sec:connect_cons}.
 As argued above, $\NN_{Y_i}=\partial J^-[\ew(Y_i)]$ intersect $\ZZi$ at a simple curve $\CC_i$, with endpoints of $\partial V_i$, i.e. $a_i$ and $b_i$.
-Moreover, $\CC_i$ together with the boudnary future horizon $\hat{H}^+[V_i]$ of $V_i$ bounds a compact set $D_i$ on $\ZZi$, which is topologically a disk.
-An important feature is that $D_i$'s are arranged cyclically on $\ZZi$ since $V_i$ are arranged cyclically on $\bb$.
-The condition \eqref{eq:SE_nonempty} states that $D_i\cap D_j\neq \emptyset$ for all pairs $i\neq j$.
-We only need to prove the claimn that pairwise intersections among $D_i$'s imply common intersections among all $D_i$'s.
+Moreover, $\CC_i$ together with the boundary future horizon $\hat{H}^+[V_i]$ of $V_i$ bounds a compact set $D_i$ on $\ZZi$ (For an illustration see Figure \ref{fig:ZZin} with $X$'s and $V$'s switched).
+We have the following two claims about $D_i$'s.

-We proceed by induction.
-When $n=2$, the claim is trivially true.
-Suppose the claim holds for $n$, we need to show that it holds for $n+1$.